 Usually I like to publish my packing posts before I take my trips, but for our trip to Morocco I wanted to wait until afterwards.
 This was my first ever trip to an Islamic country and traveling in March we also had a wide range of temperatures from day to night.
 So I wanted to be able to offer my packing for Morocco advice and share my experience after having being there!

-This spring carry-on only wardrobe for Morocco is perfect for cool mornings and evenings and warm days.
+This travel capsule wardrobe for Morocco is perfect for cool mornings and evenings and warm days.
 The forecast is 10-25°C and plenty of sunshine!

 Morocco – City + Desert